matuneville/ml-projects/README.md

 # ml-projects

-This repository contains a variety of Machine Learning projects and implementations, including both complete and simple classification and prediction projects, and also foundational algorithms developed from scratch.
-It showcases practical applications and theoretical insights across different machine learning methodologies.
+This repository contains a variety of Machine Learning projects and implementations, including both complete and simple classification and prediction tasks, as well as foundational algorithms developed from scratch.
+It also features comprehensive analyses and typical data science workflows, and showcases practical applications and theoretical insights across different machine learning methodologies.

 ## Cool projects